StackVista/stackstate-docs/use/baselining.md

 This is always a good default choice; it works well for stationary as well as seasonal metrics.
 {% endhint %}

-This baseline functions works well for stationary metrics \(e.g. data center temperature, average response time, error count\).
+This baseline function works well for stationary metrics \(e.g. data center temperature, average response time, error count\).
 Under the hood it uses the Exponential Weighted Moving Average \(EWMA\) algorithm, but auto-tunes that algorithm itself.

 **Pros:**